vdhamer/Photo-Club-Hub-HTML/.github/README.md

 Such extra level(s) of hierarchy should match the way the data and responsibilities are organized: essentially the tree structure forms a chain of trust.
 A "rogue" or just non-club site will only be reachable if there is a chain of valid links between the default root and that site.
-Thus a site with questionable content (say `my cat photos`) can thus be isolated by breaking one of the links.
+Thus a site with questionable content (say `my cat photos`) can thus be isolated by removing a link.
-But it would conceivably still be reachable from an alternative URL (path like cats_and_more_cats/Berlin).
+But it would still be reachable using its URL (path like `cats_and_more_cats/Berlin`).
+This is not a problem as long as sites stick to the select/select2/viewImages hierarchy.
+It might even be supported as a feature in both apps (the iOS viewer and the MacOS generator).

 ## Roadmap